Ricardoaar/Ricardoaar/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Run Games, my own videogames company
+- 🔭 I’m currently working on LAG inc.

 - 🌱 I’m currently learning on Platzi 💚 Master devs 👨 Udemy 🎈 and Unity Learn ❤